guotong1988/BERT-GPU/README.md

 # PRINCIPLE

 More gpu means more data in a batch.
 And the gradients of a batch data is averaged for back-propagation.

-So more gpu finally means a lower learning rate.
-Lower learning rate result in better pre-training performance.
+If the learning rate of a batch is fixed, then the learning rate of a data is smaller.

+If the learning rate of a data is fixed, then the learning rate of a batch is larger.

 # REQUIREMENT